DM MA MBBCh FRCS(Plast)

 In 2012, I was awarded a prestigious Wellcome Trust Intermediate Fellowship - the first ever awarded to a plastic surgeon - and began working in NDORMS.

-Since then, my research interests have broadened to investigate the genetic and non-genetic causes of common hand surgery conditions.
+Since then, my research interests have diversified to investigate the genetic and non-genetic causes of common hand surgery conditions, as well as other conditions of interest.
 My clinical interests are in the fields of hand surgery, and supermicrosurgery for the treatment of lymphoedema.

 - Sustainable Approaches to Biomedical Science: Responsible and Reproducible Research (EPSRC and MRC Centre for Doctoral Training)